iOSdevSofotatos/iOS-dev-journey/VAPOR-API-WITH-SWIFTUI.md

 app.on(.GET, "hello", "vapor") { ... }

-With this route registered, the example HTTP request from above will result in the following HTTP response
+With this route registered, the example HTTP request from above will result in the following HTTP response but first lets explain what HTTP response is

 ### HTTP response:
 An HTTP response is made by a server to a client.
 The aim of the response is to provide the client with the resource it requested, or inform the client that the action it requested has been carried out; or else to inform the client that an error occurred in processing its request